OpenHumans/GSoC/00_ideas.md

 The details of each of our project ideas are listed below, including potential mentors.
 Interested students should join [#gsoc channel on our Slack](slackin.openhumans.org) and announce their interest.

-See the [main OBF Google Summer of Code page](../) for more information about the GSoC program and additional ways to get in touch with us.
+See the [main Open Humans Google Summer of Code page](../) for more information about the GSoC program and additional ways to get in touch with us.